This post is a quick stocktake of my current holdings.

 “Far more money has been lost by investors preparing for corrections, or trying to anticipate corrections than has been lost in corrections themselves.”
 Peter Lynch

 I believe Joseph Carlson is one such investor.
-He generally ignore the market and investing regular (with his active and passive dividend income).
+He generally ignore the market and invests regularly (with his active and passive dividend income).

 Having said that, Joseph does have a sizeable portion of his portfolio in bonds (20% if I am not wrong).